 Other films have tackled the subject matter explored by The Son, typically with violence and/or histrionics.
 The Son arrives at its climactic moral decision with muted honesty; Olivier himself admits that he does not understand why he makes the pivotal choice he makes.

 The film’s title and Olivier’s profession as a carpenter scream parable, and The Son is certainly that.
 But it is also ripe to the point of bursting with lessons about cinema and ourselves.
-There are many great films, but The Son is one of a few that will leave you a better human being for having seen it.
+Among the great films, The Son is one of a few with the power to leave you a better human being for having seen it.